avs-simulator/mars-lhrx-esp32/README.md

-# AVS - ESP32 Lighthouse Receiver
+# M.A.R.S - Lighthouse Receiver using ESP32

 Steam Lighthouse receiver for indoor tracking using ESP32